helium/mappers/README.md

 To start your Phoenix server:

+Edit your environment variables
+* Open the .sample.env file located at the root of the project
+* Create a Mapbox account and copy your public access token
+* Paste it in place of <replace me> for the PUBLIC_MAPBOX_KEY variable.
+That line should now look like this:

+`PUBLIC_MAPBOX_KEY=pk.ey[...the rest of your access token...]`

+Rename the file ".env" (delete ".sample" from the file name)

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
   * Install Node.js dependencies with `cd assets && yarn`